maudelv/firefly-iii-categorizer/README.md

 - Copy the key and set it as `GEMINI_API_KEY` in your environment.

 Gemini models require an allowed billing project.
 You can optionally override the default model by exporting `GEMINI_MODEL` (defaults to `gemini-2.5-flash`).
 Remember to set `AI_PROVIDER=gemini` when using this integration.

+#### Synthetic.new

+Synthetic.new provides access to various AI models through an OpenAI-compatible API.

+- Visit your Synthetic.new instance or provider to obtain an API key.
+- Copy the API key and set it as `SYNTHETIC_API_KEY` in your environment.

+Set `AI_PROVIDER=synthetic` when using this integration.
+You can optionally configure:
+- `SYNTHETIC_BASE_URL`: The base URL of the Synthetic.new API (defaults to `https://synthetic.xdelloco.xyz`)
+- `SYNTHETIC_MODEL`: The model to use (defaults to `hf:Qwen/Qwen3-235B-A22B-Instruct-2507`)
+- `SYNTHETIC_TEMPERATURE`: Sampling temperature from 0.0 to 2.0 (defaults to `0.7`)

 ### 3. Start the application via Docker